oracle/coherence-cli/README.md

 ## Getting Started

-Documentation for the Coherence Operator is available [here](https://oracle.github.io/coherence-cli/docs/latest)
+Documentation for the Coherence CLI is available [here](https://oracle.github.io/coherence-cli/docs/latest)

 The fastest way to experience the Coherence CLI is to follow the [Quick Start guide](https://oracle.github.io/coherence-cli/docs/latest/#/about/03_quickstart).